LD4/entity_metadata_management/docs/0.1/index.md

 Assumptions:
 * the consumer fully processes all activities appearing in a given page in the stream
-* the consumer maintains a persistent reference to the last page published in the stream (last_page)
+* the consumer maintains a persistent reference to the last page processed in the stream (last_page)

 Pseudocode:
 ```